TWGSS-OI-Team/Notes/README.md

 ## Introduction

-In competitive programming, you often see wordings in combinatorics or probabilistic tasks like “output the answer modulo 109+7”, or when the answer is a fraction pq, “output the value pq-1 modulo 109+7”.
-We all know that modulo(%) just means remainder (If you don’t know, you should know by now): But how can we find the value of pq?
+In competitive programming, you often see wordings in combinatorics or probabilistic tasks like “output the answer modulo 10^9+7”, or when the answer is a fraction pq, “output the value p/q modulo 10^9+7”.
+We all know that modulo(%) just means remainder: But how can we find the value of pq?

 ## Basics in modular arithmetic